ffsolutions/php-algorand-sdk/README.md

 - Built-in libcurl support.
 - Algorand algod, kmd, indexer

+## Frameworks Compatibility
-Frameworks Compatibility: This SDK was developed to support several PHP Frameworks, tested with Native Frameworks, FFS, Laravel, Lumen and Codeigniter, new ones will be tested soon.
+This SDK was developed to support several PHP Frameworks, tested with Native Frameworks, FFS, Laravel, Lumen and Codeigniter, new ones will be tested soon.
 In the SDK folder you will find the setups.